KrisKennaway/ii-pix/README.md

 However in real NTSC, chroma bleeds over more than 4 pixels, which means that we actually have more than 2^4 colours available to work with.

-**When viewed on a composite colour display, Double Hi-Res graphics is not just a 16-colour graphics mode!**
+This means that **when viewed on a composite colour display, Double Hi-Res graphics is not just a 16-colour graphics mode!**

 If we allow the NTSC chroma signal to bleed over 8 pixels instead of 4, then the resulting colour is determined by sequences of 8 pixels instead of 4 pixels, i.e. there are 2^8 = 256 possibilities.
 In practise many of these result in the same output colour, and (with this approximation) there are only 85 unique colours available.
 However this is still a marked improvement on the 16 "basic" DHGR colours: